 EYFS English Curriculum

-Pupils in Nursery and Reception learn to read and write at Cooks Spinney using the Read, Write Inc programme.
+From their first day, pupils in Nursery and Reception begin learning to read and write at Cooks Spinney using the Read, Write Inc programme.
 For more information regarding this programme please click HERE

 We also prepare pupils for later life by encouraging a love of reading.
 We do this by reading to our pupils - lots and lots!
 We share excellent books during our fun and engaging 'Spinney Stories' sessions.

-Please see the document below for a list of books we share with our Nursery and Reception pupils.
+Please see the English curriculum document below to see how we promote a love of reading and a full list of books we share with our Nursery and Reception pupils.